 Saxenda has been found to aid weight loss when a reduced-calorie diet is also followed.
 However, it is important to consider the Saxenda pros and cons before requesting a prescription, as the side effects and precautions may mean it is contraindicated for some people.

 Before deciding, you may find it helpful to learn about other weight loss medication options available on prescription.
+You can also read our in-depth comparison of Saxenda vs phentermine.

 1. Saxenda.com (Saxenda).